cds-snc/notification-documentation/src/en/send.md

 To turn on this feature, [contact us](http://notification.canada.ca/contact).

-To send a file by email, add a placeholder to the template then upload a file.
+To send a file by email, you'll need to add a placeholder to the template then upload a file.
 The placeholder will contain a secure link to download the file.

 The links are unique and unguessable.
 GC Notify cannot access or decrypt your file.